GoogleCloudPlatform/cloud-builders/kubectl/README.md

 every step that uses the `kubectl` builder; this context is not persisted across steps.**

-If your GKE cluster is in a different project than Cloud Build, also set:
+If your GKE cluster is in a different project than the build itself, also set:

 ```CLOUDSDK_CORE_PROJECT=<the GKE cluster project>```